 Doctors base the diagnosis of Osgood-Schlatter disease on an examination and the child's symptoms.

-X-rays of the knee may show the tibial tubercle has enlarged or has broken into fragments.
+X-rays Plain X-Rays X-rays are high-energy radiation waves that can penetrate most substances (to varying degrees).
+In very low doses, x-rays are used to produce images that help doctors diagnose disease.
+In high... read more of the knee may show the tibial tubercle has enlarged or has broken into fragments.
 However, x-rays are generally not needed unless the child has other symptoms, such as pain and swelling that extend beyond the knee or pain that is accompanied by redness and warmth.
 These symptoms suggest another disorder, such as an injury or joint inflammation.

 Symptoms of Osgood-Schlatter disease usually resolve after several weeks or months.
 Avoiding excessive exercise and deep knee bending helps reduce pain.
 However, doctors do allow children with Osgood-Schlatter disease to continue to participate in sports or exercise even when they are in pain.

-Use of nonsteroidal anti-inflammatory drugs (NSAIDs), stretching exercises, and application of ice on the affected knee may help relieve the pain.
+Use of nonsteroidal anti-inflammatory drugs Nonsteroidal Anti-Inflammatory Drugs In some cases, treating the underlying disorder eliminates or minimizes the pain.
+For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more (NSAIDs), stretching exercises, and application of ice on the affected knee may help relieve the pain.

-Rarely, the leg may need to be immobilized in plaster, a corticosteroid may need to be injected below the skin, or surgical procedures that involve the removal of fragments of bone, drilling, and grafting may be required.
+Rarely, the leg may need to be immobilized in a plaster cast, a corticosteroid may need to be injected below the skin, or surgical procedures that involve the removal of fragments of bone, drilling, and grafting may be required.